 I was delighted to recently attend a fundraising event, and to personally deliver a $5,000 contribution from our company to a very worthwhile cause.

-Advancing Women in Technology (AWT) is an organisation that recognizes preeminent women as well as rising female stars in technology.
-The organisation's premier annual event, an October wine tasting, was an opportunity for the community to foster awareness of the tech industry's gender gap, and to raise money to address this current under-representation of women in our industry.
+Advancing Women in Technology (AWT) is an organization that recognizes preeminent women as well as rising female stars in technology.
+The organization’s premier annual event, an October wine tasting, was an opportunity for the community to foster awareness of the tech industry’s gender gap, and to raise money to address this current under-representation of women in our industry.